Global economic growth set to slow to 2.6% in 2024: UNCTAD

 This marks the third consecutive year of growth below the pre-pandemic rate, which averaged 3.2% between 2015 and 2019.

+The continent’s largest economies – Nigeria, Egypt and South Africa – are underperforming, affecting overall prospects.

-South America: Economic growth is slowing, with Brazil expected to grow at 2.1%, hampered by external pressures and commodity dependence.
-Argentina faces a 3.7% contraction due to inflation and complex debt negotiations.
+On South America, the report said the economic growth is slowing, with Brazil expected to grow at 2.1%, hampered by external pressures and commodity dependence, while Argentina faces a 3.7% contraction due to inflation and complex debt negotiations.

 Asia: China targets around 5% growth in 2024, capitalizing on robust manufacturing and trade.
 India's economy is buoyed by strong public investment and service sector growth, with a forecasted expansion of 6.5% in 2024.
 Japan is expected to grow at 1.0% amid export demand challenges.